WorldHealthOrganization/smart-dak-empty/input/pagecontent/business-processes.md

 #### Overview of key <mark>[insert health domain here]</mark> process flows
 The business processes included in the DAK are shown in the following figure.
 Processes included in the DAK start with a letter (e.g. "A.") and are shown using the "Activity with sub-process" shape, which includes a plus sign.

+The source files of the business processes designed for this DAK can be downloaded [here] (insert the link to the archive uploaded in ...input/business-processes.
+The link should look like "[health domain abbreviation] DAK_BPMN files.zip").